 Loft is Seibu's answer to Tokyu Hands, and also offering a large array of products related to interior, hobby, crafts and gifts, but with less emphasis on do-it-yourself products.
 The Loft Shibuya branch consists of seven floors.

-Parco is a shopping complex with an emphasis on fashion.
-The complex was closed in August 2016 and is being rebuilt.
-It is scheduled to reopen in late November 2019.
+Parco is an 11-story shopping complex with an emphasis on youth culture, art, music and fashion.
+The complex was rebuilt in recent years and reopened in November 2019.

 Hours: 11:00 to 21:00 (Sundays and holidays until 20:30) Closed: January 1